-You might notice several differences in how your baby eats after you begin supplementing breast milk with formula.
-If your baby refuses the breast, eats faster, goes longer than usual between feedings, or does not pass stool after a few days, don't be overly concerned — these changes are common and do not always signal a problem.
-If these conditions last longer than a few days, or if you have questions about your baby's health, contact your pediatrician about possible milk intolerance.
+These changes are common and do not always signal a problem.
+But if these conditions last longer than a few days, or if you have questions about your baby's health, contact your pediatrician.

-Similac® offers Similac® For Supplementation, a gentle introduction to formula for breastfeeding moms who choose to introduce formula, as well as a range of products — hypoallergenic, soy, organic, and sensitive formulas, and more — to support your baby's unique needs, including:
+As a gentle introduction to formula, Similac® offers Similac® For Supplementation as well as a range of other formulas — hypoallergenic, soy, organic, sensitive, and more — to support your baby's unique needs, including:

-Similac has OptiGRO™, our exclusive blend of DHA, Lutein and Vitamin E; these important ingredients are found in breast milk.
-It's especially helpful now, during this critical time of your baby's brain and eye development.
-If you need help picking or switching to the right baby formula, compare baby formula brands and talk with your baby's pediatrician.
+Similac has OptiGRO™, our exclusive blend of DHA, lutein and vitamin E. These nutrients are like those found in fish, spinach, and broccoli, respectively, and are especially helpful during the critical early stages of your baby's brain and eye development.
+If you need help picking or switching to the right baby formula, talk with your baby's pediatrician.

 Try to prevent your baby from confusing your breast with the bottle

 Your baby associates your smell with the act of breastfeeding, and might be confused if you are the one to give that first taste of formula.
-It might be better if you are out of the room when your baby tries formula for the first time.
+When your baby tries formula for the first time, it might be better if you are out of the room, or even out of the house altogether.
 Knowing you are around will make it more likely that your baby will hold out for breastfeeding.

 Your baby can eat from a bottle faster than from your breast

-Some babies respond to bottle-feeding more quickly than others.
-Once your baby begins taking feedings from a bottle, you might be surprised at how quickly your baby eats.
+Once your baby begins taking feedings from a bottle, you might be surprised at how quickly she eats.
 This happens because the bottle delivers milk and/or formula faster than your breast.
-However, this is not always a sign that your baby is hungry for more.
-Also, be sure to try to get a burp midway through the feeding if possible, and definitely after the feeding, to relieve the pressure in your baby’s stomach that can arise from quicker eating.
+But this is not always a sign that your baby is hungry for more.
+Also, be sure to try to get a burp midway through the feeding if possible, and definitely after the feeding, to relieve the pressure that can arise in your baby’s stomach from quicker eating.

 Your baby can go longer between feedings without showing signs of hunger

-You also might notice that your baby feeds less frequently.
-That is because formula takes longer to digest than breast milk, and can cause your baby to feel full longer.
-Consistent feedings are still important, and waiting too long could affect your baby’s health (and temperament).
-A good way to stay on top of this is to track your baby’s feedings.
-Use our printable Feeding Tracker (PDF) to help keep a record of every feeding.
-Or if you have an Apple iOS or Android™ device* you can use the free Similac Baby Journal app to track your baby’s feedings, sleep patterns, diaper changes, and more.
+Since formula takes longer to digest than breast milk, your baby will feel full longer, so you’ll notice him feeding less frequently.
+Consistent feedings are still important, though.
+Waiting too long could affect your baby’s health (and temperament).
+You can stay on top of this by keeping a record of every feeding using our printable Feeding Tracker PDF(24.3MB), or the free Similac Baby Journal app that tracks your baby’s feedings, sleep patterns, diaper changes, and more.

 Your baby's stool might become firmer and develop a stronger odor

-If your baby gets constipated consistently (passes stools that are hard and dry), consult your health care professional.
-He or she might suggest that you add water to the baby formula,* or that you add prune, apple, or pear juice to your baby’s diet, depending on your baby’s age.
-Do not give your baby over-the-counter stool softener unless your health care professional advises you to do so.
+If your baby gets constipated consistently (passes stools that are hard and dry), consult your healthcare professional.
+Do not give over-the-counter stool softener unless advised by your healthcare professional.